Learning Neural Networks by Neuron Pursuit: Experimental Details

 \subsubsection{Hypercube}

 We train three-layer fully connected neural networks to for both the NP algorithm and gradient descent.
-The specific hyperparameters for each method are as follows:

-\textbf{Gradient Descent.} The network contains 50 neurons per layer and is trained using full-batch gradient descent.
-The initial weights were sampled from the hypersphere of radius 0.01.
+The specific hyperparameters for each method are as follows:\\ \textbf{Gradient Descent.} The initial weights were sampled from the hypersphere of radius 0.01.
 Training continued until the training error dropped below 0.001 or until a maximum of $3 \times 10^6$ iterations.
-We evaluated three learning rates: $\{0.05,0.01,0.005\}$ for $g_1(\rvx)$, and $\{0.02,0.01,0.005\}$ for $g_2(\rvx)$.
-We report the results corresponding to the lowest test error.

-\textbf{Neuron Pursuit.} We run the NP algorithm until the training error drops below 0.001 or until 31 iterations were completed.
+We evaluated different learning rates: $\{0.01,0.002\}$ for $g_1(\rvx)$, and $\{0.07,0.05\}$ for $g_2(\rvx)$.
+We report the results corresponding to the lowest test error. \\ \textbf{Neuron Pursuit.} We run the NP algorithm until the training error drops below 0.001 or until 31 iterations were completed.
 In each iteration, the constrained NCF is maximized using projected gradient ascent with step-size 0.2 for 2500 iterations, where the initial weights are sampled uniformly from the unit-norm sphere.
 We use $H=10$ different random initializations to identify the most dominant KKT point.

-The scalar $\delta$ is chosen in a similar way as in \Cref{sphere_exp}.
-After each neuron addition, we trained the network using full-batch gradient descent for 70,000 iterations.
-We use learning rates $\{0.005,0.002\}$ for $g_1(\rvx)$ and $\{0.002,0.001\}$ for $g_2(\rvx)$.
+The scalar $\delta$ is chosen in the same way as in \Cref{sphere_exp}.
+After each neuron addition, we trained the network using full-batch gradient descent for 100,000 iterations.
+We use learning rates $\{0.01,0.002\}$ for $g_1(\rvx)$ and$\{0.005,0.002,0.001\}$ for $g_2(\rvx)$.
 To report the final training and test errors for NP, we applied the same procedure as in \Cref{sphere_exp}.